magician-project/magician-project/framework.md

 @enduml
 ```

-- `StateMachine` implements the finite-state-machine which will orchestrate, at runtime, the execution of the different nodes.
+- `StateMachine` implements the finite-state machine which will orchestrate, at runtime, the execution of the distributed network of nodes.

 ### `MotionPlanning` module